kingston-hackSpace/hackSpace-Library/README.md

 # hackSpace-Library

 A curated reading list of resources on art, design and technology for the hackSpace community at Kingston School of Art.

+*All physical and online books and magazines are available at the KSA Library and/or hackSpace.*

 ---
 ## Art and Technology